JavierSirAra/EpsilonDelta/content/posts/2025-08-23-intuitive-exploration-ferrera-gomez/takagi.en.md

 *(Interestingly, it can be proven that, for any dense and countable set $D \subset [0,1]$, we can find a sequence $(D_n)_n$ (a decomposition of $D$) such that the above conditions are met).*

+***
 But why are these rules, especially the third one about spacing, so important?

-As Ferrera, Gómez Gil, and Llorente explore in their work, these conditions are the guardrails that prevent the function from becoming accidentally "smooth" at certain points.
+As Ferrera, Gómez Gil, and Llorente explore in their work [4, 5], these conditions are the guardrails that prevent the function from becoming accidentally "smooth" at certain points.
 Imagine if the points in the sets $D_n$ could bunch up arbitrarily.
 It might be possible to construct a sequence of tents whose slopes cancel each other out, creating a point where a derivative unexpectedly exists.
 The conditions ensure that the "jaggedness" is distributed consistently across all scales, preserving the nowhere differentiable character that is the hallmark of the Takagi family.
-[4, 5]

 In fact, Example 10 in their paper cleverly demonstrates that without such a spacing condition, a function in the class can indeed become differentiable at certain points, even when the weights suggest it should be completely "rough".
-These rules are the secret ingredient that guarantees a robustly fractal structure.
-[5]
+These rules are the perfect guardrails that guarantee a robustly fractal and jagged structure [5].
+***

 Once you see it this way, a whole universe of generalized Takagi functions opens up: instead of the dyadic net, you can choose **any sequence of finite point sets $D_n$** satisfying suitable spacing conditions.
 The distance functions to these sets, summed across $n$, produce functions that are continuous, nowhere differentiable, and still retain that multiscale, tent-stacking geometry.